 Because kinesiology tape is designed to move with the body, not compress it, it generally does not interfere with circulation or natural sleep positions when applied properly.

-When You Should Remove Tape Before Bed
+When to Take Your Tape Off Before Bed

 While overnight wear is safe for most people, there are situations where removing tape before sleep is the better choice.

-• It feels tight, restrictive, or uncomfortable
+- It feels tight, restrictive, or uncomfortable

-• You notice itching, burning, or irritation developing
+- You notice itching, burning, or irritation developing

-• The tape was applied incorrectly or is already peeling significantly
+- The tape was applied incorrectly or is already peeling significantly

 Kinesiology tape should feel supportive but subtle.
 If you are constantly aware of it while lying still, that’s a sign the application may be off or that your skin needs a break.